jwworth/jakeworth/content/blog/introducing-react-explained.md

 React learners called [React Explained][re]. 🎉

 For as long as React has existed, I've been a fan.
-And I'm also a big reader of curated developer newsletters, from Ruby, PostgresQL, and JavaScript Weekly, to Elixir Weekly, Elixir Radar, and Inside AI.
+And I'm also a big reader of curated developer newsletters, from Ruby, PostgreSQL, and JavaScript Weekly, to Elixir Weekly, Elixir Radar, and Inside AI.

 I also found React hard difficult to learn when I was first starting out.